If you miss the deadline for presenting the Spanish tax return you risk fines and other additional costs on top of the tax owed.

 The Spanish tax office can go back 4 tax years which in real terms is 5 years and 3 months from the end of a tax year.

-I believe that at the very least it makes sense to clarify what your tax liability is, and if at all possible keep things up to date, rather than looking over your shoulder and waiting for a fine to drop on the mat, or worse still miss a registered letter because you are not in Tenerife all the year and suddenly find amounts garnered from your Spanish bank account.
+We believe that at the very least it makes sense to clarify what your tax liability is, and if at all possible keep things up to date, rather than looking over your shoulder and waiting for a fine to drop on the mat, or worse still miss a registered letter because you are not in Tenerife all the year and suddenly find amounts taken from your Spanish bank account.